vzijden/functional-coding-dojo/readme.md

 * The **skill** of the player
 * The **latency / ping** of the player

-There are a few **common "game types"**, in modern first person shooters
-* **Deathmatch** (*free for all*, no teams)
-* **Team Deathmatch** (*two teams*)
-* **Team objective based games** (*two or more teams*)

-With so many permutations and variables, it's no surprise that matchmaking is something that frequently goes wrong, especially during launch periods of games.

-Calculating the skill of players is a difficult topic, with some of the most dominant research in the field being the Microsoft Research "TrueSkill" ranking system: http://research.microsoft.com/en-us/projects/trueskill/  For the sake of this kata, we'll **descope "player skill calculations" and presume that we have a single number representing player skill**.
+For this Game we will organize free-for-all deathmatches.
+Meaning there will be one or more games with maximum 6 players each.
+There are no teams, every player is on its own.

 From these factors, emerge *the following requirements*:

 * Each game needs a host
 * Each game should be balanced
-* Players who are partied, should be on the same team
+* Players who are partied, should be in the same Game
-* Players should be ideally paired with people of the same level of latency
 * The game should be balanced
 * The lower the latency of the host, the better
 * Matchmaking should be as quick as possible